Myndex/SAPC-APCA/README.md

 # [APC<span class="flipH">A</span> Documentation Repo](https://github.com/Myndex/SAPC-APCA)

 ## Welcome!
-APCA™ is the **Accessible Perceptual Contrast Algorithm**, a new way to predict contrast for text and non-text for content on self illuminated displays.
+APCA™ is the **Accessible Perceptual Contrast Algorithm**, a new way to predict contrast for text and non-text for content on self-illuminated displays.
 This repository is for the documentation, for issue tracking, and for the discussion forum.

 ### _TOOLS_
 - [**Color and Contrast Tools Listing**](https://git.apcacontrast.com/documentation/thirdpartytools)